HUE HD Pro is a WINNER in the Teach Secondary Awards 2023

 Creative Play Awards for HUE Animation Studio

-Vee Ladwa, director at INANIMATORZ Ltd, a stop motion animation and design collective, shares his top tips for using action figures in stop motion animations.
+Vee Ladwa, director at FILMSCOPE CIC, a community film club and cinema that engages with the local community through the power of cinema and delivers stop motion animation workshops to schools and the wider community, shares his top tips for using action figures in stop motion animations.

 Having had the opportunity to create stop motion animation for Hasbro’s release of their Marvel Avengers: Endgame, Marvel Legends action figure lineup in 2019 and directing and animating the official music video Animal from Claptone in 2018, has allowed me to explore new skills and imagine endless possibilities and fun by bringing action figures and inanimate objects to life through stop motion animation.

-The experience was a huge inspiration to forming INANIMATORZ to share stop motion skills through a free, 4 week online workshop, which was successfully completed for the London Borough of Brent as part of the council’s celebrations for being awarded London Borough of Culture 2020.
+The experience was a huge inspiration to piloting an online stop motion animation workshop across the summer of 2020, during the height of the COVID-19 pandemic and lockdowns and to share stop motion skills with the community in Brent called INANIMATORZ GO!, which was funded by The London Borough of Brent as part of the council’s celebrations for being awarded London Borough of Culture 2020.

-INANIMATORZ were delighted when HUE announced they would sponsor the free online workshops and exhibitions taking place.
+I was delighted when HUE announced they would be able to sponsor the free online workshops and exhibitions taking place.
 Our project INANIMATORZ GO! – #Brentanimated – taught the basic principles of stop motion animation to interested first time animators and creators.

 Participants used the HUE Animation software to create animations from home and we’ve had a lot of fun using the articulated HUE HD camera since!
 The ease and dexterity of using the HUE HD camera eliminates the need for a tripod and the flexible neck is handy for moving close to the action, capturing all the detail with HD clarity.